 It is ADOT's policy to ensure that DBEs as defined in 49 CFR Part 26 have an equal opportunity to receive and participate in DOT-assisted contracts.
-ADOT's objectives are as follows:
+ADOT's objectives are to:

-- To ensure nondiscrimination in the award and administration of DOT-assisted contracts in the Department's construction, procurement, and professional services contracts in the areas of highway, transit, and airport financial assistance; - To ensure nondiscrimination in the award and administration of USDOT-assisted contracts; - To create a level playing field on which DBEs can compete fairly for USDOT assisted contracts; - To ensure that the DBE program is narrowly tailored in accordance with applicable law; - To ensure that only firms that fully meet 49 CFR Part 26 eligibility standards are counted as DBEs; - To help remove barriers to the participation of DBEs in USDOT-assisted contracts; and - To assist in the development of firms that can compete successfully in the market place outside the DBE program.
+- Ensure nondiscrimination in the award and administration of DOT-assisted contracts in the Department's construction, procurement, and professional services contracts in the areas of highway, transit, and airport financial assistance; - Ensure nondiscrimination in the award and administration of USDOT-assisted contracts; - Create a level playing field on which DBEs can compete fairly for USDOT assisted contracts; - Ensure that the DBE program is narrowly tailored in accordance with applicable law; - Ensure that only firms that fully meet 49 CFR Part 26 eligibility standards are counted as DBEs; - Help remove barriers to the participation of DBEs in USDOT-assisted contracts; - Assist in the development of firms that can compete successfully in the market place outside the DBE program; and - Facilitate and encourage participation by Small Business Concerns (SBC) in ADOT contracts.
+ADOT encourages firms to take reasonable steps to eliminate obstacles to SBC's participation and to utilize SBCs in performing contracts.

-The ADOT Civil Rights Administrator has been designated as the DBE Liaison Officer.
-In that capacity, she is responsible for implementing all aspects of the DBE program.
+The ADOT DBE program is managed and administered by the Business Engagement & Compliance Office (BECO).
+The Business Engagement & Compliance Office Manager has been designated as the DBE Liaison Officer (DBELO).
+In that capacity, the BECO Manager is responsible for implementing all aspects of the DBE program.
 Implementation of the DBE program is accorded the same priority as compliance with all other legal obligations incurred by ADOT in its financial assistance agreements with the U.S. Department of Transportation.

-ADOT has disseminated this policy statement to the Arizona State Transportation Board, all affected divisions, and all Arizona sub-recipients.
+ADOT has disseminated this policy statement to the Arizona State Transportation Board, all affected divisions, and all Arizona Subrecipient/Subgrantees and Local Public Agencies (LPAs).
 This policy statement is made available to DBE and non-DBE companies that perform on DOT-assisted contracts.
-Distribution channels include trade associations, online publications, and electronic notification via stakeholder distribution lists and the Arizona Unified Certification Program directory.
+Distribution channels include trade associations, online publications, and electronic notification via stakeholder distribution lists and the Arizona Unified Transportation Registration and Certification System (AZ UTRACS) web portal.

-John S. Halikowski, Director Arizona Department of Transportation February 28, 2012
+John S. Halikowski Director Arizona Department of Transportation October 29, 2013

+II.
 GENERAL REQUIREMENTS

-Applicability
+A. Applicability

-As a recipient of funds from the Federal Transit Administration (FTA) ADOT has established its DBE program in accordance with 49 CFR Part 26 and has committed to ensuring compliance on all FTA funded transportation projects through monitoring, reporting, and goal-setting.
+As a recipient of funds from the Federal Highway Administration (FHWA), ADOT has established its DBE program in accordance with 49 CFR Part 26 and has committed to ensuring compliance on all federal-aid transportation projects through monitoring, reporting, and goal-setting on FHWA projects.
 Where DBE goal setting is not necessary or practicable, ADOT will encourage race-neutral DBE participation.
-Further, ADOT distributes federal transportation funds to local public agencies throughout the state of Arizona.
-As a condition of receipt of funding, these sub-recipients must adopt the ADOT DBE Program Plan.
+Further, ADOT distributes federal transportation funds to local public agencies (LPAs) throughout the state of Arizona.
+As a condition of receipt of funding, these Subrecipient/Subgrantees and LPAs must adopt the ADOT FHWA DBE Program Plan and follow the same guidelines and procedures developed by ADOT to implement its DBE program.

-Federal transit funds are authorized by Titles I, III, V, and VI of ISTEA, Pub.
-L. 102-240 or by Federal transit laws in Title 49, U.S. Code, or Titles I, II, and V of the Teas-21, Pub.
-L. 105-178.
+Federal-aid highway funds are authorized under Titles I and V of the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA), Pub.
+L. 102-240, 105 Stat.
+1914, Titles I, III, and V of the Transportation Equity Act for the 21st Century (TEA-21, Pub.
+L. 105-178, 112 Stat.
+107.

-Definitions
+B. Definitions

-Disadvantaged Business Enterprise or DBE means a for-profit small business concern --
+Disadvantaged Business Enterprise or DBE means:

-- That is at least 51 percent owned by one or more individuals who are both socially and economically disadvantaged or, in the case of a corporation, in which 51 percent of the stock is owned by one or more such individuals; and - Whose management and daily business operations are controlled by one or more of the socially and economically disadvantaged individuals who own it.
+- A for-profit small business concern; - That is at least 51 percent owned by one or more individuals who are both socially and economically disadvantaged or, in the case of a corporation, in which 51 percent of the stock is owned by one or more such individuals; and - Whose management and daily business operations are controlled by one or more of the socially and economically disadvantaged individuals who own it.